Majority of Democrats want candidate other than Biden in 2024: poll

 Democrats this summer achieved a string of legislative victories, including on issues like gun control, climate spending and semiconductors.

-The 4 in 10 Americans who think highly of Biden’s accomplishments remains slightly below historical averages, however.
+The 4 in 10 Americans who think highly of Biden’s accomplishments remain slightly below historical averages, however.
 Since 1993, the figure has clocked in at 43 percent on average.

 Langer Research Associates conducted the survey by landline and cell phone between Sept.
 18 and Sept.
 21 among a random national sample of 1,006 adults.
 The margin of error is plus or minus 3.5 percentage points.